-That’s about $4 per day… less than most people spend on coffee.
+That’s about $4 per day... less than most people spend on coffee.

-And yet, this $4 fee could change everything about your investing success.
+And yet this $4 fee could change everything about your investing success.

 At that starting price, you’ll get alerts when any of my 5 favorite symbols are about to flip.